Impact of instrument and data characteristics in the interferometric reconstruction of the 21 cm power spectrum: Methods

-where $\bm{x}$ is the data vector -- made of visibilities measured at different frequencies for example, and $\mathbf{E}^\alpha$ is a matrix chosen by the data analyst \citep{LiuShaw_2020}.
+where $\bm{x}$ is the data vector -- made of visibilities measured at different frequencies for example, $\mathbf{E}^\alpha$ is a matrix chosen by the data analyst \citep{LiuShaw_2020} and the dagger denotes the Hermitian conjugate.
 The expectation value of the estimator is then